influxdata/influxdb-templates/README.md

-**NOTICE**: this repo has been archived and left for historical reference but is no longer maintained.

 # InfluxDB Templates

-This repo is a collection of [templates](https://v2.docs.influxdata.com/v2.0/visualize-data/templates/) used in the InfluxDB UI.
+This repo is a collection of [templates](https://v2.docs.influxdata.com/v2.0/visualize-data/templates/) used in the InfluxDB 2.x UI.

 ## Development